 10. Steel-Cut Oats

 There are plenty of vegan foods that contain protein.
 The important thing to remember when eating a vegan diet is to consume a wide-variety of different foods and colors.
 This will ensure you are getting all the necessary macronutrients (like protein) that are needed to sustain your body.
-Kick that lack-of-protein fear to the curb, because there is an abundance of bioavailable protein in plant-based foods.
+Kick that lack-of-protein fear to the curb, because there is an abundance of bioavailable and high-quality protein in plant-based foods.

 *Editor’s Note: The information in this article is intended for your educational use only; does not necessarily reflect the opinions of the Chopra Center's Mind-Body Medical Group; and is not a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health providers with any questions you may have regarding a medical condition and before undertaking any diet, supplement, fitness, or other health program.